wedaa/LongTail-Log-Analysis/README.md

 4) You must use the following line in your honeypot's (and if you are using a consolidation server's ) rsyslog.conf file.

   $ActionFileDefaultTemplate RSYSLOG_FileFormat

+5) Make sure you are using the lines in the rsyslog.conf file to enable Reliable syslog reporting.

+  $WorkDirectory /var/lib/rsyslog # where to place spool files
+  $ActionQueueFileName fwdRule1 # unique name prefix for spool files
+  $ActionQueueMaxDiskSpace 1g   # 1gb space limit (use as much as possible)
+  $ActionQueueSaveOnShutdown on # save messages to disk on shutdown
+  $ActionQueueType LinkedList   # run asynchronously
+  $ActionResumeRetryCount -1    # infinite retries if host is down

 KNOWN ISSUES